The Physics-Informed Neural Network Gravity Model: Generation III: Background

-where $G$ is the gravitational constant, $\sigma$ is the density of the body, $\mathbf{E}_e$ is an edge dyad, $\mathbf{r}_e$ is the position vector between the center of the edge and the field point, $L_e$ is an analog to the potential contribution by the edge, $\mathbf{F}_f$ is the face normal dyad, $\mathbf{r}_f$ is the distance between the face normal and the field point, and $\omega_f$ is an analog to the potential contribution by the face~\cite{wernerExteriorGravitationPolyhedron1997}.
+where $G$ is the gravitational constant, $\sigma$ is the density of the body, $\mathbf{E}_e$ is an edge dyad, $\mathbf{r}_e$ is the position vector between the center of the edge and the test point, $L_e$ is an analog to the potential contribution of the edge, $\mathbf{F}_f$ is the face normal dyad, $\mathbf{r}_f$ is the distance between the face normal and the test point, and $\omega_f$ is an analog to the potential contribution of the face~\cite{wernerExteriorGravitationPolyhedron1997}.

-While the polyhedral gravity model circumvents the numerical divergence within the Brillouin sphere, it comes with its own unique disadvantages.
-Foremost, this gravity model can be computationally expensive.
-High-resolution shape models have hundreds of thousands of facets and vertices which must be individually looped over to compute the acceleration at a single field point.
-When computing many accelerations or propagating trajectories, this computational burden can lead to excessively long runtimes.
-While this model can take advantage of parallelization more easily than spherical harmonics, such computational capabilities are not available on-board spacecraft --- intrinsically limiting this model to ground-based simulation.
+While the polyhedral gravity model avoids divergence within the Brillouin sphere, it comes with its own challenges.
+First, this gravity model is expensive when evaluated on high-resolution shape models --- requiring intensive summation loops over all vertices and facets to compute the acceleration at a single test point.
+The model also assumes that the body's density is known a priori.
+While a constant density assumption is often used, literature has shown that such assumption is not necessarily valid~\cite{scheeresEstimatingAsteroidDensity2000,scheeresHeterogeneousMassDistribution2020}.

-Another disadvantage of the polyhedral gravity model comes in the form of its assumptions.
-The model assumes that researchers know a density profile for the body in question.
-Most commonly the density is assumed to be constant, but literature shows that such assumption is not necessarily valid~\cite{scheeresEstimatingAsteroidDensity2000,scheeresHeterogeneousMassDistribution2020}.
-In addition, the polyhedral gravity model assumes that shape model of the body already exists.
-While these models can be acquired in-situ, the process is non-trivial and time-consuming in practice~\cite{zuberShape433Eros2000,shepardRevisedShapeModel2018,millerDeterminationShapeGravity2002}.